tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 for hostname resolution.
 Any such protocol MUST be encrypted and authenticated; and MUST be able to transmit standard DNS messages {{!RFC1035}}.

-While clients are SHOULD only use a given resolution server for resolution of hostnames for which the Web PvD is authoritative, the server SHOULD perform generic recursive DNS lookups even when it is not the owner of the domain.
+While clients SHOULD only use a given resolution server for resolution of hostnames for which the Web PvD is authoritative, the server SHOULD perform generic recursive DNS lookups even when it is not the owner of the domain.